 -

-Greg Wiles wrote a new post, Centuries-old black oak falls on Wooster campus, on the site The College of Wooster Tree Ring Lab 12 months ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 4 years ago

 A mighty oak has fallen.
 An Oak Grove tree that stood for more than two centuries came down on Monday at The College of Wooster.